• Skip to content

 They can also work with you to develop bespoke arrangements to suit the needs and priorities of your school or setting.

-Prior to the start of school-based training we agree individual targets so that all trainees arrive with a clear action plan and aims for personal and professional development.
-They are also supported by their university school-based training tutor who will visit them while they are in school.
+Prior to the start of school-based training we agree individual targets so that all student teachers arrive with a clear action plan and aims for personal and professional development.
+They are also supported by their university school-based tutor who will visit them while they are in school.

-If our trainees find themselves in difficulty, we respond swiftly with visits and support for all concerned.
+If our student teachers find themselves in difficulty, we respond swiftly with visits and support for all concerned.

 Contact the partnership office